Profile: Territory Studio

 Of course, designing the HitFilm logo wasn’t the only thing Territory Studio were doing in 2014.
 With every new project they secure, the team work hard to maintain their distinct design stamp.
 “It’s important to us that our design DNA permeates through everything that we do.
 We consider this to be the combination of good ideas with a highly crafted execution.”

 Lee goes on to say that Territory’s “favourite project would depend on who you ask within the business but Guardians of the Galaxy sticks out (and is the most recent).
 We like projects that can involve all the different skillsets we have here at Territory.
 GotG allowed us to bring other designers into the film world. for instance, we created bespoke typeface designs to use in the screen graphics.”

 As for me, I couldn’t possibly pick my favourite screenshots from Guardians of the Galaxy which feature their incredible visuals, so I just picked at random.
 If you want to see many more, take a look at Territory’s website.

 So what’s next for Territory Studio?

 “It’s an exciting time for Territory,” Lee adds.
-“We have recently taken on a fourth partner who heads up our ‘Experience’ part of the business, which means we can offer brand experience solutions across physical, digital and motion graphics.
-We are looking forward to the release of Ex: Machina and Jupiter Ascending – two films we have worked on this year.”
+“We’ve recently taken on a fourth partner who heads up our ‘Experience’ part of the business.
+This means we can offer brand experience solutions across physical, digital, and motion graphics.
+We’re looking forward to the release of Ex Machina and Jupiter Ascending – two films we have worked on this year.”

 Teasingly, Lee also adds that “there is also summer blockbuster we’ve been heavily involved in which we’re very excited about……”